$\texttt{tdescore}$: An Accurate Photometric Classifier for Tidal Disruption Events: Introduction

 There is thus increasing need for the development of TDE selection methods which do not rely on expensive spectroscopic follow-up.
 However, photometric classification of nuclear transients remains in its infancy.
 Although some effort has been devoted to finding TDEs as part of generic multi-modal transient classifiers \citep[see e.g][]{rapid_19, graham_23}, the only effort in the literature which was specifically tailored to TDEs was \cite{fleet_tde}.

-In this letter, we introduce a novel machine-learning photometric classifier, \tdes, trained with the sample of ZTF nuclear transients to identify TDEs.
-The code itself is available on GitHub\footnote{\url{https://github.com/robertdstein/tdescore}}.
-In Section \ref{sec:sample} we introduce the ZTF Nuclear Sample, and in Section \ref{sec:features} we describe the process of generating high-level `features' from the available data.
+In this letter, we introduce a novel binary machine-learning photometric classifier, \tdes, trained with the sample of ZTF nuclear transients to identify TDEs.
+The code itself is already available on GitHub\footnote{\url{https://github.com/robertdstein/tdescore}} and Zenodo \citep{tdescore_v1}, while the corresponding training data will be released in a dedicated future publication \citep{sample}.
+In Section \ref{sec:sample} we introduce this ZTF Nuclear Sample, and in Section \ref{sec:features} we describe the process of generating high-level `features' from the available data.
 We then outline the \tdes classifier itself (Section \ref{sec:classifier}), and explore the reasoning behind the corresponding classifications (Section \ref{sec:understanding}).
 Finally, in Section \ref{sec:conclusion}, we highlight the relevance of \tdes to both existing and future surveys.